 - You don’t lack for information

-- Your desk is covered with tiny notes to yourself
+- Your desk is covered with tiny notes or stacks of notes to yourself

 - You are struggling to remember things

-- You forget what the notes mean when you see them again
+- You sometimes forget what the note means when you see it again

 Here’s a quick tip:

-The more organized the information…the less stress you’ll feel…and the more useful the information will be to you later.
+Get a system now.
+The more organized the information – the less stress you’ll feel – and the more useful the information will be to you later.

 Make a checklist of information in Excel